petsc/petsc/src/docs/sphinx_docs/developers/testing.rst

 * A single shell script
 * A single makefile
-* A single output file that represents the *expected esults*
+* A single output file that represents the *expected results*

 Two or more command tests, usually, one or more mpiexec tests that run the executable, and one or more diff tests to compare output with the